-Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. North Yorkshire Pension Fund liabilities have been assessed by AON Hewitt Limited, an independent firm of actuaries, estimates being based on the latest full valuation of the scheme as at 31 March 2019.
+Liabilities have been assessed on an actuarial basis using an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. North Yorkshire Pension Fund liabilities have been assessed by AON Solutions UK Limited, an independent firm of actuaries, estimates being based on the latest full valuation of the scheme as at 31 March 2022.